beta

 Go to employment rate section

-Unemployment (people looking for work) has stayed at a similar rate compared with a year earlier.
-The most recent unemployment rate for Denbighshire was about the same as across Wales as a whole.
+Unemployment (people looking for work) has risen since a year earlier.
+The unemployment rate for Denbighshire was slightly lower than across Wales as a whole.

 Go to unemployment rate section